pierre-cm/galbe/docs/routes.md

 }
 ```

-The Automatic Route Analyzer is also capable of collecting metadata about your Routefile and your routes by analyzing multiline comments.
+The Automatic Route Analyzer can also collect metadata about your Route File and your routes by analyzing multiline comments.
 This can be used by some plugins to perform specific tasks.
-Here is an example of Route File with multiline comments metadata.
+Here's an example of a Route File with multiline comment metadata:

 ```js
 /**